-At Arrowhead Deck, we understand too many choices can be overwhelming.
+At Arrowhead Deck and Concrete LLC, we understand too many choices can be overwhelming.
 All concrete coatings vary with regard to performance, ease of application, and final appearance.
 Therefore, we narrowed your selection from hundreds of possibilities to three of the best concrete coatings on the market.
 These cost-effective offerings save installation time and provide greater endurance over the long-run.

-The most popular concrete coatings Arrowhead Deck offers for Industrial and Commercial applications are:
+The most popular concrete coatings Arrowhead Deck and Concrete LLC offers for Industrial and Commercial applications are:

 Traditional epoxy coatings are the most popular option for commercial settings.
 They produce an enduring, high-gloss finish with superior abrasion resistance.
 Unfortunately, despite their protective benefits, epoxies require 30 days minimum of concrete curing before they can be applied.
 These concrete coatings also lose adhesion when exposed to excessive moisture and tend to yellow under UV light.

-To overcome these disadvantages, Arrowhead uses advanced epoxies with better permeability and UV stability.
+To overcome these disadvantages, Arrowhead Deck and Concrete LLC uses advanced epoxies with better permeability and UV stability.
 Our epoxies also have much faster curing times.
 Whereas most require twenty-four hours to dry and must cure for several days, our fast-setting coating dries completely within twelve hours.

 Venetians invented cement-based terrazzo during the sixteenth century.
 One of the oldest decorative flooring systems, it resulted from embedding tiny pieces of marble or granite in mortar.
 The floor was then polished until it achieved a high shine.
 Even hundreds of years later, cement-based terrazzo patterns still appear remarkably beautiful.
 Newer types of terrazzo, however, have entered the scene and offer many contemporary benefits.